craigduncanlab/HackyHour/BioinformaticsMap.md

 ## General steps that occur in most workflows.

-(1) Seq & QA checks (may be done offset, by the big labs, but you supply data)
+(1) Seq & QA checks (may be done offsite, by the big labs, and you supply data)

 (2) Align